Chao Family Comprehensive Cancer Center

-Located on the UC Irvine Medical Center campus in Orange, the Chao Family Comprehensive Cancer Center is affiliated with the UC Irvine School of Medicine.
+Located on the UC Irvine Medical Center campus in Orange, the Chao Family Comprehensive Cancer Center is affiliated with the UC Irvine Health School of Medicine and the university's schools of basic sciences.

 The cancer center is one of only 41 National Cancer Institute (NCI)-designated comprehensive cancer centers in the United States.
 This recognition reflects our expertise in translating leading-edge scientific findings into clinical treatment of cancer on all levels.
 It also underscores our commitment to cancer prevention research and our extensive community outreach and education programs.